You are required to attend all presentations and to provide feedback to each team.

 The graduate will need a link to your walkthrough presentation slides so that they can use them for the heuristic evaluation.
 The graduate students will give you a link to their heuristic evaluation.
 Your website should include these links.

-Prepare slides for your cognitive walk through and post them on your group website.
+Prepare slides for your cognitive walk through and post them on your team website.
 You should prepare walkthroughs for two use scenarios (described above), but you may have time only to present one use case.
 The nominal task performance scenario should be presented first.
 Only if you have sufficient time will you present the use case demonstrating error handling.
 (The first use scenario should demonstrate nominal usage of the app and the second use scenario should demonstrate how your app handles errors.)

-Your group should prepare slides for the cognitive walkthrough.
+Your team should prepare slides for the cognitive walkthrough.
 Post the slides on the website, but bring your own laptop with the slides already downloaded for presenting.
 Do not waste time downloading slides during your presentation.

 Outline for Walkthrough Slides